Automated-Program-Repair-in-Expertiza/Automated-Program-Repair/README.md

 ### Research Questions
  - **RQ1:** What percentage of runtime exception errors in Expertiza can be fixed by random search algorithm?
- - **RQ2:** On average, how long will it take random search algorithm to fix one Expertiza bug?
+ - **RQ2:** On average, how long will it take random search algorithm to fix one Expertiza runtime exception error?

 ### Evaluation Plan
  - **RQ1**